 On Saturday we were a little late going, but still put a few dozen miles behind us before stopping for breakfast.
-We continued up 81, finally heading east on 64 towards Richmond, but had to stop in Charlottesville to pee and get more fuel.
-We arrived in Richmond in the early evening and spent a nice night with Kyle and Kristy and their daughters, used authentic rolex got on the road Sunday afternoon for the last leg home.
+We continued up 81, finally heading east on 64 towards Richmond, but had to stop in Charlottesville chapter 13 bankruptcy lawyer phoenix pee and get more fuel.
+We arrived in Richmond in the early evening and spent a nice night with Kyle and Kristy and their daughters, and got on the road Sunday afternoon for the last leg home.
 After doing almost all the driving up to that point, I stepped aside and let Sarah take the wheel, which was wise because we immediately hit horrible traffic precipitated by a bad accident around Fredericksburg, VA.
 We made it home around 7pm and managed to get the car unloaded and cleaned out before crashing hard.

 Texas and back is a long way to drive, is all I’m saying.